What is a trunk or treat fundraiser?

 Identify Additional Ways to Raise Money

-In addition to charging for admission, you can raise additional funds by selling items or sponsorships at the event.
+You can raise additional funds by selling items or sponsorships at the event.

 Sell Spirit Items